fraimondo/vscode-remote-htcondor/README.md

 - `VSCODE-REMOTE_HT_IDLE_TIMEOUT`: time in seconds after which an idle job will be cancelled.
 Default is 600 seconds (10 minutes).
 - `VSCODE-REMOTE_HT_NC_TIMEOUT`: time in seconds after which the bridge between the head node and the compute node will be killed.
 More technical explaination: `nc` command will timeout if no traffic is present.
 Default is 120 seconds (2 minutes).
 This will not kill the job, but it will allow the script to exit and the monitor timer to start running, which will check for idle jobs and cancel them if necessary.
 - `VSCODE-REMOTE_HT_DEBUG`: If set, messages with debugging information will be printed.
+If your login shell is non-bash, this needs to be set in other location than the `.profile`.
+For zsh, this is in `.zshenv`.

 ### Customizing the job submission